Sumsum/sumsum/README.md

 We are currently using Djangos admin application with the AdminLTE theme and until we have time to do something creative we will continue to use this approach since it results in very fast development.
-There is always a braeking point when you want to implement something fancy and you almost break your legs trying to build a nice interface using Django admin app, we try to avoid this point and instead make it good enough for practical purposes.
+There is always a breaking point when you want to implement something fancy and you almost break your legs trying to build a nice interface using Django admin app, we try to avoid this point and instead make it good enough for practical purposes.
 Sometime in the future however we will want to make a custom